 3. Setting the microphone to left, right or auto

 Each AirPod contains a microphone for phone calls, audio, Siri and more.
-The default automatic setting uses either microphone as needed but you can set things up to use just one all the time.
+The automatic default setting uses either microphone as needed, but you can set things up to use just one all the time.

 Open your case or remove the earbuds from within.
 Go to Settings > Bluetooth on your iPhone and tap the info button next to your AirPods.
 Tap Microphone and choose between either the left or right AirPod or set it to auto.